 Wasn’t it hard to make an impression especially as an immigrant?

 No, not in my experience.
 Italy is a very open country, it is also very diverse and inclusive, unlike other European countries.
 The only hardship that I faced starting off was the language barrier but I quickly caught up after taking an evening course.

 From modeling to acting, how did it come about?

 My dream was initially to become an actress.
 After working in fashion for 11 years in Milan and meeting different people, I was informed that the national drama school was in Rome.
 So I decided to move there to start a career in acting, which was a turning point in my life both in terms of significance and difficulty.
-Rome is very different from Milan, people are more laid-back there and less strict in terms of time-management, so it was hard to adjust.
-After studying 4 years in drama school I started auditioning for TV shows with the help of my professor and ended up landing some roles while I was still a student.
+Rome is very different from Milan, people are more laid-back there and less strict in terms of time management, so it was hard to adjust.
+After studying for 4 years in drama school I started auditioning for TV shows with the help of my professor and ended up landing some roles while I was still a student.

 So hosting TV shows was a natural transition?

 Yes.
 The series I worked in were broadcasted on both the national cable channel and private ones, and since Italians appreciate diversity, I started getting offers to host shows.
 The first one I hosted was related to fashion.